Version Control with Git

 Cloning the Repository

-Now we’ll download a copy of the repository to our server.
+Next, we’ll download a copy of the repository to our local machine, using the SSH key we registered earlier:

 $ git clone git@github.com:yourname/climate-analysis.git